-Families often find it difficult to understand why their loved one feels suicidal or wants to harm themselves.
-Your family member may think they want to end their life, but very often that is not the case.
+It can be difficult to understand why a family member/person you care for feels suicidal or wants to harm themselves and it can be hard to know how to react.
+You might feel shocked, anxious, powerless or angry and you may feel scared that someone who is self-harming or having suicidal thoughts might seriously harm themselves.
+The person may think they want to end their life, but very often that is not the case.
 They may harm themselves in an attempt to relieve emotional distress or communicate feelings that are hard for them to express verbally.

-While you may experience many different emotions in this situation (eg anger, guilt or worry) the most important things you can do for your family member are:
+People self-harm for lots of different reasons and there are ways you can support them.
+The most important things you can do for your family member/person you care for are:

+- stay calm and empathise with what they are going through;

-- · be there for them and show you care;
+- let them know you are there for them;

 - try not to judge them;

-- help them get support to deal with their emotional pain.
+- help them find support.